opentdf/client-conan/README.md

 To build test the recipe locally (substituting the appropriate version number) `cd <directory containing this README.md>`
+Conan 2.0.7:
+`conan create --build=opentdf-client --version 1.3.10@ --build=missing recipe/all`

+Conan 1.59.0:
-`conan create recipe/all opentdf-client/0.2.5@ -pr:b=default --build=opentdf-client --build=missing`
+`conan create recipe/all opentdf-client/1.3.10@ --build=opentdf-client --build=missing`

 To ensure a clean test, run `conan remove opentdf-client` to delete it from conan's cache and delete the `recipe/all/test_package/build` directory to remove stale test package build artifacts.